godotengine/godot-docs/classes/class_rigidbody2d.rst

 - void **apply_impulse** **(** :ref:`Vector2<class_Vector2>` offset, :ref:`Vector2<class_Vector2>` impulse **)**

 Applies a positioned impulse to the body.
-An impulse is time independent!
-Applying an impulse every frame would result in a framerate dependent force.
+An impulse is time-independent!
+Applying an impulse every frame would result in a framerate-dependent force.
 For this reason it should only be used when simulating one-time impacts (use the "_force" functions otherwise).
 The position uses the rotation of the global coordinate system, but is centered at the object's origin.

 .. _class_RigidBody2D_method_apply_torque_impulse: